cym13/various-tutorials/functional_programming.rst

 but you usually can't assign a function as value to a variable.

-Languages that doesn't treat functions differently from other data are said to have **High-order functions**.
+Languages that doesn't treat functions differently from other data are said to have **Higher-order functions**.
 This is an important property that will allow us to pass functions as arguments, to build functions on the fly etc...

 Lambda functions are anonymous functions ; functions that are created as data without being assigned a name.
-In python, the two following syntax are alwost equivalent (their differences doesn't have any kind of impact at our level):
+In python, the two following syntax are alwost equivalent (their differences doesn't have any impact at our level):

 .. code:: python